GreyCardinal69/Fluence-Unity/README.md

 Have questions, ideas, want to contact me or just want to chat about Fluence?
 Join the following discord server:
 *   **[Discord Server](https://discord.com/invite/p3Vt5MJ)**

+This is the Fluence version compatible with Unity.

 ## Table of Contents

 - [Performace](#performance)